Overview

 Tropical Fruits, Butterscotch, Dark Chocolate

-About the Producer
+Story of the Producer

 Honduras has everything it needs to become a premier specialty coffee producer.
 The country boasts the perfect growing conditions, rich plentiful soils, and high altitudes (most farms situated above 1,000masl), as well as a range of diverse microclimates.
 With these conditions, the country is primed to excel in the world of coffee.